NU - Nursing (NU)

 NU 732.
 Finance and Policy for Healthcare Delivery.
 (3 Credits)

-Learners will examine the leadership skills needed for health evaluation and service delivery with a focus on policy develo9pment and healthcare financing.
+Learners will examine the leadership skills needed for health evaluation and service delivery with a focus on policy development and healthcare financing.
 The learner will gain the knowledge needed to develop, implement, and evaluate policies, programs, and finance structures that are needed to support innovative methods to decrease rates of disease and illness and to increase wellness to improve population health.
 (Fall)

 Course Fees: $100